 4.6 Separation distances and terms of dangerous goods in warehouses

-Dangerous cargo storage will not be carried out with the packages to be delivered outside the cargo transport units at Batıliman Facilities.
 If dangerous goods are stored in port warehouses for a short time in a controlled manner due to force majeure, the following separation distances will be valid.

 5. HANDBOOK ON DANGEROUS LOADS HANDLED ON THE COASTAL FACILITY